|Locations:||7 MSAs + 2 forecourts|

 These new services tend to perform well in Visit England's surveys.

-Extra have always used the 'cross' symbol pictured below, which if you look carefully has motorway lane markings on it.
+Extra have always used the 'cross' symbol pictured above, which if you look carefully has motorway lane markings on it.

 Extra ServicesThe following sites are run by Extra: